 • The property is a blank prescription.

+As you can see, even items with a nominal valuation can lead to serious charges and potentially lengthy jail time.
+Call 856-227-2434 today for a free consultation.
 If you are charged with theft, you should consult a criminal defense attorney.
 Attorneys play a vital role in defending the accused and protecting legal rights.
 More importantly, a New Jersey theft lawyer can evaluate the facts of the case to determine those which could serve affirmative defense.
 Otherwise, a lawyer may be able to have the charges and/or penalties against you reduced.
 Schedule your free consultation today and see how John C. Iannelli, Attorney at Law, can help you best resolve your case.